Vincentho711/SimpleCAD/README.md

 > This milestone will be done when
 * Lines are drawn with colours
-* Multiple colours are avaliable to be chosen from
+* Multiple colours are available to be chosen from

+### Implement the ability to add dimensions to shapes

+> This milestone will be done when
+* Users can add dimensions to the shape

 <!-- CONTRIBUTING -->